ENGAhmedDahir/The-Wild-Oasis/README.md

 ## 🚀 Future Improvements

-- ➕ Creating and editing Bookings
+- ➕ Creating and editing Bookings in the system
 - 📈 Advanced reporting & analytics
 - 📤 Export bookings and invoices to PDF